metricly/metricly-docs/content/integrations/collectd/_index.md

 author: Lawrence Lane
 ---

-Collectd’s Write HTTP plugin can be used to configure collectd to send data to Metricly.
+Collectd’s Write HTTP plugin can be used to configure collectd to send data to CloudWisdom.
 If you need additional information about setting up Collectd, view [their wiki](https://collectd.org/wiki/index.php/First_steps).

 ## Configuration

-### 1. Copy API Key in Metricly
+### 1. Copy API Key in CloudWisdom

 1. From the top navigation menu, click **Integrations**.
 2. Click the **collectd** card.
 Data collection should already be enabled, and a `unique API key` for your account has already been generated.